Approximate Equivariance via Projection-based Regularisation: Equivariant Projection Regularisation

 Hence, whenever an efficient Fourier transform is available (e.g., on regular grids) or the model is already parameterised spectrally (e.g., eSEN \citep{fu2025learning}), imposing equivariance reduces to diagonalising the relevant linear operators in the spectral domain.
+The next section makes this more mathematically precise.